What Is Love Addiction?

 If your love addiction has been going on for a long time and has become severe, you might need to talk to a therapist for individual counseling.

-Online cognitive behavior therapy (CBT) can be an effective method for working through an addiction.
-Online CBT works to acknowledge and process negative behaviors and work to replace them with more positive behaviors.
-The skills you gain through online CBT may make managing your addiction easier.
+One type of therapy that is proven to be effective in treating addiction and substance use disorders is cognitive behavioral therapy (CBT).
+Cognitive behavioral therapy works to acknowledge and process negative behaviors and work to replace them with more positive behaviors.
+The skills you gain through cognitive behavioral therapy may make managing your addiction easier.

 Takeaway